-- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Erase All." - The UConnect® system will ask you to verify that you wish to delete all the entries from the phonebook.

-- After confirmation, the phonebook entries will be deleted. - Note that only the phonebook in the current language is deleted.
+- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Erase All." - The uconnect® phone will ask you to verify that you wish to delete all the entries from the phonebook. - After confirmation, the phonebook entries will be deleted. - Note that only the phonebook in the current language is deleted. - Automatic downloaded phonebook entries cannot be deleted or edited.

-List All Names in the UConnect® Phonebook
+List All Names in the uconnect® Phonebook

-- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Phonebook List Names." - The UConnect® system will play the names of all the phonebook entries. - To call one of the names in the list, press the "Voice Recognition" button during the playing of the desired name, and say "Call."
+- After the "Ready" prompt and the following beep, say "Phonebook List Names." - The uconnect® phone will play the names of all the phonebook entries, including the downloaded phonebook entries, if available. - To call one of the names in the list, press the VOICE RECOGNITION button during the playing of the desired name, and say "Call."